Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Experiments

 \subsection{Implementation details}

-We train the proposed models on 2 Nvidia RTX 3090 GPUs by Stochastic Gradient Descent (SDG).
-We opt for ResNet as the backbone for our embedding model.
-We employ an MLP to project the embeddings to the feature space with a dimension of 256, similar to AdvBCT~\cite{advbct}. $\tau$ is set to 0.07. $\lambda$ is set to 1.0.
-In the data-extension setting, we use ResNet18~\cite{ResNet} as the backbone for both the old and new models.
-Besides, in the backbone-extension setting, we employ ResNet18 and ResNet50 as the backbones for the old and new models, respectively.
-On GLDv2, we train the models for 30 epochs with a learning rate beginning from 0.1 and dropping by 10 at the $5^{th}$, $10^{th}$, and $20^{th}$ epoch.
-On In-shop, we train the models for 200 epochs with a learning rate beginning from 0.1 and dropping by 10 at the $30^{th}$, $60^{th}$, and $120^{th}$ epoch.
-The weight decay is set to 5e-4 and the momentum is set to 0.9 for both GLDv2 and In-shop.
+For the visual retrieval task, we opt for ResNet~\cite{ResNet} pretrained on ImageNet~\cite{Imagenet} as the backbone of the embedding model, unless otherwise specified.
+We employ an MLP to project the embeddings to the feature space with a dimension of 256, similar to AdvBCT~\cite{advbct}.
+For the multimodal retrieval task, we use the pretrained APTM~\cite{APTM} as the embedding model, which also projects the input text or image into an embedding space of 256 dimensions. $\tau$ is set to 0.07. $\lambda$ is set to 1.0.
+On GLDv2, we train the models for 30 epochs using SGD with a learning rate beginning from 0.1 and dropping by 10 at the $5^{th}$, $10^{th}$, and $20^{th}$ epochs.
+On In-shop, we train the models for 200 epochs using SGD with a learning rate beginning from 0.1 and dropping by 10 at the $30^{th}$, $60^{th}$, and $120^{th}$ epochs.
+The weight decay is set to 5e-4, and the momentum is set to 0.9 for both GLDv2 and In-shop.
+On Market-1501, we train the models for 120 epochs using Adam~\cite{Adam} with a learning rate beginning from $3.5\times10^-5$ and dropping by 10 at $40^{th}$ and $90^{th}$ epochs.
+On RSTReid, we follow the finetuning configuration of APTM~\cite{APTM} to train the new model.
 For ODPP, we minimize Eq.~\ref{Eq:odpp_new} to optimize the learnable perturbation at the beginning of each training epoch of the new model.
 The optimization is configured with 50 epochs, a learning rate of 0.001, and a batch size of 1024.
-For each epoch, we random sample $N_{img}$ pairs of prototypes as the training samples, where $N_{img}$ is the image number of the used training dataset.
+For each epoch, we randomly sample $N_{img}$ pairs of prototypes for training, where $N_{img}$ is the training dataset scale.